 One of the larger members of the porpoise family, the spectacled porpoise is stocky and almost beakless.
-The flippers are close to the small head and have rounded tips while the flukes are distinctly notched with pointed tips.
-One of the most distinctive characteristics of this species is the dorsal fin.
+The flippers are close to the small head which sports black lips and white rings around the eyes, which give the spectacled porpoise its name.
+One of the most distinctive characteristics of the spectacled porpoise is the dorsal fin.
 In males, it is large and rounded with a large base, while that of females is smaller and more triangular.
-Colouration is two-tone with the back being blue-black and strikingly contrasting to the bright white belly and lower flanks.
-It has black lips and dark gape to flipper stripes, and white rings around its eyes which give the spectacled porpoise its name.
-The flippers vary from dark grey to white.
-There is a white band on top of the tailstock and the dorsal side of the flukes may also be white in some individuals.
-The spectacled porpoise may be confused with Commerson's dolphins, as well as the Burmeister's porpoise.
-Colouration however is markedly different and the dorsal fin of the spectacled porpoise is very distinctive.
+Colouration is two-tone with the back being blue-black and a striking contrast to the bright white belly and lower flanks.
 Like all porpoises, their teeth are 'spade-shaped' (dolphins' teeth are conical).
-On their upper jaw they have up to 52 teeth, and on their lower jaw they have up to 42.

 Not much is known about the behaviour of the spectacled porpoise.
-They are inconspicuous, fast swimmers, generally avoid boats and, as with other members of the genus Phocoena, are not thought to be highly acrobatic.
-In the few documented sightings, spectacled porpoises have been observed in groups of between 1 and 5 individuals.
+They are inconspicuous, fast swimmers, generally avoid boats and, as with other members of the porpoise family, are not thought to be highly acrobatic.
+In the few documented sightings, spectacled porpoises have been observed in groups of between one and five individuals.